ujvaljoshi/react-workshop-website-gp/lessons/intro.md

 order: 0
 ---

 Welcome to basics of React.
 This course aims to give foundation knowledge of react.
-This course will provide you new React such as hooks and context.
+This course will provide you new React such as hooks and effects.
 I will try to focus less on tooling and more on react.
-I will try to build a project with minimum tools. offer you.
+I will try to build a project with minimum tools.

 Through out the course you'll see something like this: